LightBurdenOfficial/SperoCoin/doc/rpc/rst/listunspent.rst

 ::

     {
-      "minimumAmount"    (numeric or string, default=0) Minimum value of each UTXO in ONION "maximumAmount"    (numeric or string, default=unlimited) Maximum value of each UTXO in ONION "maximumCount"     (numeric or string, default=unlimited) Maximum number of UTXOs "minimumSumAmount" (numeric or string, default=unlimited) Minimum sum value of all UTXOs in ONION }
+      "minimumAmount"    (numeric or string, default=0) Minimum value of each UTXO in SPERO "maximumAmount"    (numeric or string, default=unlimited) Maximum value of each UTXO in SPERO "maximumCount"     (numeric or string, default=unlimited) Maximum number of UTXOs "minimumSumAmount" (numeric or string, default=unlimited) Minimum sum value of all UTXOs in SPERO }

 Result